orbeon/orbeon-forms-doc/xforms/events-extensions.md

 ### Phantom handlers

-[SINCE 2012-06-08]

 Event handler support the `xxf:phantom="true"` attribute to specify that the event handler is listening to events flowing across XBL scopes.

-Starting Orbeon Forms 4 and builds since 2012-06-08, XForms events flow along XBL boundaries and are fully encapsulated.
+XForms events flow along XBL boundaries and are fully encapsulated.
 This attribute allows special consumers of events to have a global view of events flowing in the XForms page.
 Example:

 ```xml
 <xf:action